QuantLet/XFG3/XFGrvtsacf/README.md

 Datafile : ibm.dat

 Example :
-- 'time evolvement and sample autocorrelation function of the realized volatility for IBM.'
+- 'Time evolvement and sample autocorrelation function of the realized volatility for IBM.'